Lady Killer (Kreesha Turner song)

 "Lady Killer" is the fifth single from Canadian/Jamaican singer Kreesha Turner's debut studio album Passion.
 The single remained in the Canadian Hot 100 for thirteen consecutive weeks in the year of 2008.

 Music video

 The music video for 'Lady Killer' was shot early spring 2009, in Havana, Cuba.
-It was uploaded to Kreesha's official YouTube channel on May 4, 2009.
-Directed by Aaron A, the video features Kreesha walking around balcony's in Havana, and at a club with heavy, dark make-up.
+It was uploaded to Turner's official YouTube channel on May 4, 2009.
+Directed by Aaron A, the video features Turner walking around balcony's in Havana, and at a club with heavy, dark make-up.